AlanLuSun/High-quality-ellipse-detection/README.md

 - This is the source code for the paper [High-quality Ellipse Detection Based on Arc-support Line Segments](https://alanlusun.github.io/publication/2018-09-24-High-quality-Ellipse-Detection/).
 - The main contribution of the proposed ellipse detector is to both accurately and efficiently detect ellipses in images, which is universally considered as a tough and long-standing problem in ellipse detection field.
 The proposed ellipse detector owns the features of *high localization accuracy, efficiency, robustness*, and *stability*, which comprehensively yields high-quality ellipse detection performance in front of real-world images.
 - There are only *two* extrinsic parameters, namely the elliptic angular coverage *Tac* and the ratio of support inliers *Tr*, which enables the proposed ellipse detector to be conveniently used and applied in real applications.
 In addition, the *specified_polarity* option can help users find the polarity-specific ellipses in the image.
 - The source code is free for academic use.
+Please cite our paper if you use the source code, thanks.

 ## 2. Requirements
 - MATLAB